Ian-Mutuge/3D-tetris-project/README.md

 ## Introduction

-Welcome to our 3D game developed by a team of four talented students from Strathmore University.
+Welcome to our 3D Tetris game developed by a team of five talented students from Strathmore University.
+This game seeks to improve on 2D tetris and add 3D elements to it.
 This game is built using Three.js, a popular JavaScript library for creating 3D graphics on the web.
-Get ready to immerse yourself in a thrilling gaming experience!

 ## Game Overview